ldelatte/spc-ansible-collections/freecomm/README.md

-# SPC Collections: spc.core and others
+# SPC Collections: spc.freecomm

 **SPC (Secured PC)** enhances the security and resiliency of your Linux PC using Ansible collections.

+**SPC Freecomm** collection contains free but commercial products, generally clients like "chrome" or "onedrive".
+It is dependent on the **SPC Core** collection.

 ## Presentation